Download Raspbian-OpenFlexure

 Source

-Source code for the OpenFlexure microscope server is available on GitLab.
+Source code for the OpenFlexure Microscope server is available on GitLab.

 Legacy versions

-Previous versions of the OpenFlexure microscope server can be found on the build server.
+Previous versions of the OpenFlexure Microscope server can be found on the build server.
 Previous versions of Raspbian-OpenFlexure can be found on the build server.

 The OpenFlexure Microscope server is licensed under the GNU General Public License (v3).
 Installed our software?
 See our privacy policy.